Africa’s Natural Wealth: Priscilla Omouendze

-“We have incredible wealth here in the Congo Basin!” exclaims Priscilla Omouendze, Gabonese founder of ‘N’kira’, making natural cosmetic products.
+“We have incredible wealth here in the Congo Basin,” says Priscilla Omouendze, the Gabonese founder of natural cosmetic product company N’kira.
 “But people don’t value what we have, they don’t believe in it much.”

-N’kira was created in 2016 but was only given its current name in 2017.
-The term refers to water spirits who evoke the traditional practice of téké, in worship of twins; a cult where there are more women than men.
+Priscilla launched her natural cosmetics firm in 2016, which uses plants from Gabonese forests in their oils and butters.
+She named the range after African heritage close to her heart.
+N’kira refers to water spirits who evoke the traditional practice of téké, in worship of twins – a cult where there are more women than men.
 The Nga N’kira are an order of healers who make use of plants.
-Priscilla chose the name N’Kira for her line of cosmetic products in order to honour women and this ancestry.
+Priscilla chose the name N’Kira for business in order to honour women

 Priscilla describes all the organic and natural cosmetic products that can be made out of the leaves, fruits, and seeds of trees in Gabon and neighbouring countries.
 Even Priscilla’s students at Gabon’s National School of Waters and Forests are surprised to learn that oils can be extracted from certain seeds.
 They are also surprised that this can be profitable!
 Priscilla stresses the importance of continuing to invest in research to better understand the health benefits of these plants.